meno33elshora/gutendex/README.md

 I have completed the technical task as requested.
 It is a small application for displaying a list of books, including their features, such as the book title, the book's location, the book cover, and the book summary.
+It also contains the most important feature, which is that in the event of an Internet outage, it contains the latest available data.

 # Features